Most Underrated Rock Bands

 They are not popular man.
 I mean even among rock fans.
 Every rock listener knows something about deep Purple or iron maiden but rainbow is underrated even by those "rock fans"...
 Ah man, I really would like to see this group listened.

-11 UFO UFO are an English rock band that was formed in 1969.
-They became a transitional group between early hard rock and heavy metal and the new wave of British heavy metal.
+UFO is an English rock band that was formed in 1969.
+They played a significant role in bridging early hard rock and heavy metal.
+The band also influenced the development of the New Wave of British Heavy Metal and inspired many later artists in the genre.

 Most of the other bands on this list my 17 year old lead guitarist son has been listening to (and playing songs from) for years.
 How I forgot to include UFO on his listening list, I'll never know.
 That will be rectified today.